Moodle Student Help and Student Support Information

 In the following pages, you will find a brief description of each type of assignment you may encounter in this course.
 In addition, you will view tips on how to complete each type of assignment successfully.
 If you have questions about any of this information, please do not hesitate to contact your instructor.

 Much of the course content will come from chapters in a text or other reference materials.
 As you progress through the course, ensure that you plan quality time to read all the materials as indicated in the module assignments.
 To complete the reading assignments effectively, follow these guidelines:

-- Ensure that you have quality time to read material carefully.
+- Ensure that you have quality time to read the material carefully.